WYRE (AM)

 WYRE (810 AM) is a commercial radio station broadcasting an adult album alternative (AAA) format.
-Licensed to Annapolis, Maryland, it serves Anne Arundel County and Prince George's County.
+Licensed to Annapolis, Maryland, it serves Anne Arundel County, Prince George's County, Montgomery County, and Washington, D.C.
 It is owned by Cortona Media with studios on Silopanna Road in Annapolis.
-WYRE honors a long-time AAA station in the region, calling itself "WRNR 93.5 FM."
+WYRE is a relaunch of long-time Annapolis AAA station WRNR-FM (now WRHS), calling itself "WRNR 93.5 FM."

 WYRE is a daytimer station, powered at 250 watts and required to go off the air at night to avoid interfering with Class A station WGY Schenectady.
-Programming is heard around the clock on 240-watt FM translator W228ER at 93.5 MHz.
-The station uses its translator's dial position in its moniker.
+Programming is heard around the clock on two FM translators at 93.5 MHz: W228ER, licensed to Annapolis, and W228DI, licensed to Silver Spring, Maryland.

 History

 Early years

 WYRE has always been a daytimer, required to sign off at sunset.
 It broadcasts with 250 watts on a tower near Spa Creek in downtown Annapolis.
 The location next to the Chesapeake Bay affords it a far larger coverage area than a typical 250-watt station, as AM broadcasts travel farther over water.
 However, WGY in Schenectady is the clear-channel station on 810 AM and is located too close to allow WYRE any nighttime operation.

 The station signed on in 1947 as WASL.
 In 1957, it switched its call sign to WIPA.
 It exchanged morning and afternoon programs with WIP in Philadelphia during this time, though the stations were not co-owned and it is unknown if the call sign resemblance was intentional.
 Under Jacob Einstein's management, the station switched its call letters to WABW in 1958, signifying its coverage of three cities, Annapolis, Baltimore and Washington.

 The station was sold several times during this period.
 It was sold again in early 1963, prompting complaints to the Federal Communications Commission (FCC) from Annapolis Broadcasting Corp., owner of WANN (1190 AM) and WXTC (107.9 FM).
 They claimed the six sales in just over six years constituted "trafficking in licenses" and was essentially a loophole that prevented a proper license renewal hearing from taking place.
 The commission granted the sale, and on September 8 the station assumed its present call sign and flipped to top-40.